pgaskin/NickelMenu/README.md

 The easiest way to launch custom scripts, change hidden settings, and run actions on Kobo eReaders.

+See the [thread on MobileRead](https://go.pgaskin.net/kobo/nm) for more details.

 ## Installation
 You can download pre-built packages of the latest stable release from the [releases](https://github.com/geek1011/NickelMenu/releases) page, or you can find bleeding-edge builds of each commit from [here](https://github.com/geek1011/NickelMenu/actions).